Chord Distribution Analysis

 | Dm7 -> G7 | Setup (Major Key) | 1 |

-- The minor ii-V-i progression (Em7b5-A7b9-Dm7) introduces a temporary pivot to the relative minor (vi) key.
+- Employs a minor ii-V-i sequence (Em7b5 - A7b9 - Dm7) in the bridge, introducing a temporary shift to the relative minor key.